nodejs/package-maintenance/Governance.md

 the countdown period every possible effort must be made to contact the reviewer.
 If the reviewer cannot be contacted to review the changes within the countdown period, and their requested changes are believed to be addressed, the PR may be landed.
 This rule is not intended to circumvent the policy of consensus when it is known that consensus has not been reached.

+For the following cases:
+  - PRs for minutes
+  - Changes which don't change semantics (for examples, rewording, etc.)

+The requirements are as follows:
+- At least 2 approvals from collaborators
+- No blocking reviews

 All PRs shall follow the [contributions policy](CONTRIBUTING.md)